willscripted/keyczar-cli/README.md

 Caution
 -------

 This project is provided for development purposes.
-I could not locate the source for this project and the jar file does not include it.
-For production software, one ought to compile this tool from source or verify its checksum.
+For production software, one ought to compile this tool from source or verify its checksum (which will fail, because the manifest was modified).

-If you happen to know where to find the jars or the checksum, please open a github issue.

 License
 ----------